jecassis/wave-bubble/README.md

 - JP7 shorted between pads 2 and 3.
 - [Missing R43 pads in PCB](https://forums.adafruit.com/viewtopic.php?f=16&t=22158), used 1206 package resistor to bridge the gap.
 - Cut D1 ground pad to 5V trace short in PCB.
+- Used 1Ω (not 15Ω) for R28 and R29 with SGA-7489Z to meet the operating voltage and current specs on the gain stages' amplifier data sheet.

 ### Data Sheets